kharchenkolab/cap-example/model.md

 4. CAP should be usable through both rich UIs as well as programmatic access.

 ## Data Model
 The proposed data model is presented as a document structure within a version control repository.
 This can be easily translated into a relational or object database model.
-The model is presented in steps, starting with a simplest element, building up to the entire structure.
+The model is presented in steps, starting with the simplest element, building up to the entire structure.
 .
 Below is a minimal annotation data block, that associates a simple text label with a list of cells in a single dataset:
 ```{xml}